DuolaD/HoYoShade/Readme.md

 | **Anisotropic Filtering** | 16x | 16x | 16x |

 > [!Warning]
-> Do not change FPS settings in the game if you are using FPS unlock.
+> Please note that in general, most FPS unlockers will ask you not to change the FPS settings in the game while using the FPS unlocker.

 ## 〢 Screenshots
 <div align="center">